tytydraco/yessleep/out/Never_Swim_at_Incruenta_Falls.md

 There was no casket at his funeral.
 Afterwards, Carson, Leo and I sort of lost touch.
 It just wasn't the same without Gare.

 I've been trying to record everything I can remember about that day.
-Now that a few years have gone by, I feel like I can finally think about it again.
+Now that a few years have gone by, I feel like I can think about it again without spiraling into depression.
 Maybe if I finally get it all out, I can put it behind me for good.

 I recently asked my parents about the whole Gare situation to confirm the details.
 They had no idea who I was talking about.
 I've checked the newspaper archives, public records, even drove by his parents' house.
 It was foreclosed.

 It doesn't feel like my friend died a violent death.
 It feels like he never existed.
 He simply faded away.
 Looking back on those years and knowing I can't call up any of those friends today, it feels like we all did.

 I've tried to get in touch with Carson and Leo again.
 Neither of them seem to be on social media at all.
 Nothing comes up in search results when I type their names.
 All I know is that they don't live in Hayfield anymore.
-At the risk of sounding too crazy, it's like somehow that water washed them out of this world too.
+At the risk of sounding too crazy, it's like somehow that blackwater washed them out of this world too.

 \_\_